LJWxyz/DYLESS/README.md

 As our we learn this universe law, we need to experience in that universe/alike.but with boost mode on.
 #Magic

-7)The final project doesn't limit a universe.In fact any theory that could be defined could be added to this game. even accounting&financial theories
+7)The final project doesn't limit to ONLY a universe.
+IN fact any theory that could be defined could be added to this game. even accounting&financial theories

 If I were to say money is the basis of value that could be used between parties both agrees to